 - You have created, shared an OER, and you have a story of how someone else has used it?
 YES, I would love to hear your story.

 - You have found, reused someone else’s OER?
 DITTO.
 I would love to hear your story.

 I am not looking for links to blog posts, articles, web sites (well only as supporting information).
 What makes a story your story is YOU telling it.
 Make a video and claim your story.

 I have set up a new web form to collect the information.
 I have a tad bit of urgency as I am scheduled to do an online presentation on this in the first week of August.

 Are you a believer?
 Then help me find the True Stories of OER Sharing.

 Otherwise, people will think of it as

-The post "Stalking the Mythical OER Reuse: Seeking Non Blurry Videos" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2014/07/stalking-the-mythical/) on July 18, 2014.
+The post "Stalking the Mythical OER Reuse: Seeking Non Blurry Videos" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/07/stalking-the-mythical/) on July 18, 2014.